 The entire structure must also be in compliance with minimum property standards established by the program, which are based on HUD’s Housing Quality Standards, Florida Green Building Code (where applicable), HUD Green Building Retrofit Checklist (where applicable), and all state and local code requirements.

-Repair will be limited to stick-built and modular structures that have been deemed feasible for repair or Mobile/Manufactured Housing Units (MHUs) that meet the repair feasibility analysis requirements necessary to bring the property to program construction standards.
+Repair will be limited to stick-built and modular structures that have been deemed feasible for repair or Mobile/Manufactured Housing Units (MHUs) that have been deemed feasible for repair as outlined in section 1.13 Feasibility Analysis..

 Reconstruction will be defined as the demolition, removal, and disposal of an existing housing unit and the replacement of that unit on the same lot, and in substantially the same footprint, with a new unit that complies with the International Residential Codes (IRC) as required by Florida Building Code.
 Note that reconstruction is not eligible under the HRRP Rental Program.